dustinlyons/nixos-config/README.md

 * `nixos/packages`
 * `shared/packages`

+### Optional: Setup secrets
+If you are using the starter with secrets, there are a few additional steps.

+#### Create a private Github repo to hold your secrets
+In Github, create a private `nix-secrets` repository.

+Then, change the `nix-secrets` input in the `flake.nix` to point to this repository.

-### Optional: Install some keys
+#### Install Github and agenix keys
-If you want to manage secrets, you need to install some keys.
+Before geneating your first build, these keys need to exist in your `~/.ssh` directory.
+I've provided a few helper commands below.

 | Key Name            | Platform         | Description                           |
 |---------------------|------------------|---------------------------------------|
 | id_ed25519          | MacOS / NixOS    | Used to download secrets from Github. |
 | id_ed25519_agenix   | MacOS / NixOS    | Used to encrypt and decrypt secrets.  |

-#### Copy keys from USB drive
+##### Copy keys from USB drive
+This script auto-detectes a USB drive connected to the current machine.
 > Keys must be named `id_ed25519` and `id_ed25519_agenix`.
 ```sh
 nix run github:dustinlyons/nixos-config#copyKeys
 ```

-#### Create new keys
+##### Create new keys
 ```sh
 nix run github:dustinlyons/nixos-config#createKeys
 ```
-If you want to bring keys from somewhere else, make sure they're named correctly.

-#### Check existing keys
+##### Check existing keys
+If you're rolling your own, just check they are installed correctly.
 ```sh
 nix run github:dustinlyons/nixos-config#checkKeys
 ```